iAMianIANiAM/PrismaTechGauntletv3/working/UserScratchpad.md

    - Create enhanced calibration process

 This approach should provide a more reliable and practical solution that builds on our existing work rather than replacing it entirely.

+1. Oh no, you've discovered my weakness...
+I do have a higher tolerance for complication if the payoff looks exceptionally cool.
+I am open to the interpolation proposal, provided it can be done in an elegant and efficient fashion.
+If it starts to cause issues, I want to be able to revert back to immediate color changes.

+2. This is another one of those areas where you're going to have to trust me, and the lessons from the past - we keep the gesture recognition super simple.
+So the CalmOffer Gesture recognition logic is extremely simple - whenever the gauntlet leaves "Calm" (palm down), begin a 1000ms timer.
+If the gauntlet detects "Offer" (palm up) before the timer expires, then the gesture is recognized.
+Otherwise, it fails.
+Any further complication than that just degraded functionality.
+Other gesture detections should maintain similar levels of simplicity in their logic.
+3. In those cirucmstances, it should default to white.